 The Narrows 2 Development consists of Narrows 2 Powerhouse Penstock, Narrows 2 Powerhouse, Narrows 2 Switchyard, and appurtenant facilities and features.
-The Narrows 2 Penstock is a tunnel below ground and not visible to people and therefore will not be addressed further.
+The Narrows 2 Penstock is a tunnel below ground, is not visible to people, and therefore will not be addressed further.
 Below is a description of each facility, the public visibility of the facility, an aesthetic description, and a summary table.

-Narrows 2 Powerhouse and Switchyard
+7.10.4.3.1 Narrows 2 Powerhouse and Switchyard

-The Narrows 2 Powerhouse and Switchyard are located at the base of USACE's Englebright Dam on the west side of the Yuba River in a deep, rugged canyon.
-The powerhouse is an above ground, concrete powerhouse (YCWA 2009).
-Across the river is Narrows 1 Powerhouse, which is owned and operated by Pacific Gas and Electric Company (PG&E) as part of its Narrows 1 Project (FERC Project No. 1403).
-Predominate vegetation in the area is annual grassland, scattered chaparral, and other vegetation.
-This facility is relatively difficult for the public to view because there is gated access to the powerhouse, which is located at the bottom of the canyon out of general view.
-Some people fish or hike in the canyon below USACE's Englebright Dam and can view the powerhouse, but the numbers are few due to difficult access and rugged terrain.
+The Narrows 2 Powerhouse and Switchyard are located about 300 feet downstream from the base of Englebright Dam on the west side of the Yuba River in a deep, rugged canyon.
+The powerhouse is an above-ground, concrete powerhouse (YCWA 2009).
+Across the river and downstream by about 0.5 mile is Narrows 1 Powerhouse, which is owned and operated by Pacific Gas and Electric Company (PG&E) as part of its Narrows 1 Project (FERC Project No. 1403).
+Predominant vegetation in the area is annual grassland, scattered chaparral, and other vegetation.
+This facility is relatively difficult for the public to view because there is a gate across the road access to the powerhouse, which is located at the bottom of the canyon out of general view.
+Some people fish or hike in the canyon below Englebright Dam and can view the powerhouse, but the numbers are few due to difficult access and rugged terrain.
 BLM lands are more than a mile downstream from the powerhouse and switchyard.
 From BLM lands there are no views of the powerhouse and switchyard.

-The powerhouse and switchyard are on USACE lands.
-Within the FERC Project Boundary, there is 0.1 acre of withdrawn BLM land that is managed by the USACE.
-The USACE does not have any specific visual management direction.
-The VRM is Class III for BLM lands.
+The powerhouse and switchyard are on private lands.
+The VRM is Class III for BLM lands southwest of the powerhouse and over one mile downstream.
 Yuba County General Plan policy is to "encourage the preservation and enhancement of the natural features of the County, including rivers and streams and their banks..."